 But Nelly is a stranger – to herself and to others.
 She pleads with the surgeon to make her look like she did.
 But he can’t.
 Maybe he won’t.
 As he says, “a new face is an advantage,” perhaps the only way to move forward through this new landscape.
 But for Nelly, this refashioning of her face is a further obliteration, forcing her to conclude, “I no longer exist.”
 When she sees her face in shattered glass, it’s in fragments, unrecognisable.
 It’s her need to feel whole, like her old self, which draws her back to Johnny.
 As she tells Lene, Johnny has made her back into Nelly again, “I’m myself again.”

-Johnny hasn’t forgotten; he refuses to see.
+Johnny hasn’t forgotten; he simply refuses to remember.
 Johnny is no different to the rest of the society around him.
-He is implicated in their collective blindness, telling Nelly that people don’t want to see the survivors, don’t want to hear their stories.
+He is implicated in their collective blindness, telling Nelly that people don’t want to see the survivors or hear their stories.
 As he reminds her, while helping her perfect her hair and makeup, “They want to see Nelly, not a ragged camp-internee.”
 Johnny’s an example of the new German, who believes he can exchange his guilt for money, who thinks he can jump over the abyss of the Holocaust and thereby simply erase it.
 But as Petzold told Sight & Sound (June 2015) earlier this year, this belief is an illusion; it cannot be made to simply disappear.

 In the ending is Nelly’s beginning.
 It’s a moment in which her true self is revealed – without flourish, or exposition, but with a torch song and a tattoo.

 As Johnny plays the opening bars of ‘Speak Low’ we see each is nervous.
-He’s anxious that her ‘bad’ singing will reveal her to be an imposter (after all, she is not really his wife, so she’s not really a singer).
+He’s anxious that her ‘bad’ singing will reveal her to be an imposter (after all, he has convinced himself that she’s not really his wife, so therefore she’s not really a singer).
 For Nelly, there is some other stress at work.
 It’s here that Hoss discharges her significant talent.
 At first uncertain, her singing is weak and shaky, unprofessional.
 But then, an intake of breath, and her voice becomes her own, rich and fluid.
 Nelly’s eyes widen and her spine stiffens, her gaze meets Johnny’s.
-She unnerves him and forces him to look away, to look down to her outstretched arm and the prisoner serial number etched crudely into her flesh.
+She unnerves him and forces him to look away, to look down to her outstretched arm and the camp serial number etched crudely into her flesh.

 There is another truth – what has been lost can’t be regained.
 There’s no going back, and going forward will be difficult.
 It’s an overwhelming discovery.
 But now Nelly turns from Johnny and walks away – out of the inferno of the Holocaust, reborn.